sahibzada-allahyar/YC-Killer/Agentic-Deep-Research/README.md

 # Agentic Deep Research

+> An open source version of OpenAI's Deep Research.

 An open source version of OpenAI's Deep Research.
 The goal behind Singularity Research is to democratize AI access as a human right and to accelerate technologies that save humanity.

 ## Features